 Obtaining Citizenship Through Parents And Grandparents

-It’s surprising, but true: It is not always easy to determine whether someone is a United States citizen or not.
+It’s surprising but true.
+It is not always easy to determine whether someone is a United States citizen or not.
 People born in the United States, including Puerto Rico, the U.S. Virgin Islands and Guam, are generally citizens.
-So are people who were born abroad to U.S. citizen parents, although paperwork is needed to prove this.
+So are people who were born abroad to U.S. citizen parents, although the paperwork is needed to prove this.
 At Steven C. Thal, P.A., we can assist in matters related to acquiring United States citizenship through a parent or grandparent.
-We can answer your questions about this complex matter and guide you through the process, so that things run smoothly and effectively.
+We can answer your questions about this complex matter and guide you through the process so that things run smoothly and effectively.

 Obtaining Dual Citizenship